- Video: Oats for Babies – Benefits and Recipes

-You can start feeding oats to your baby as soon as he/she turns six months old.
+You can start feeding oats to your baby once he turns seven months.
 Begin with simple oat recipes like oats porridge.
 When your baby is comfortable with oats porridge, add flavours by adding fruits and veggies.
-But, ensure that you introduce only one additional ingredient at a time to gauge his/her likes and dislikes, and to check for allergies.
+But, ensure that you introduce only one additional ingredient at a time to gauge his likes and dislikes, and to check for allergies.

 Health Benefits of Oats for Infants

 Oats are packed with nutrition, and have many health benefits, particularly for infants.
 Here are some of them:

 1. Bone Development and Neurological Functioning

 Oats contain minerals like calcium, iron, zinc, phosphorous, potassium, sodium and magnesium that are essential for the development of your baby.
 Here’s a brief on how each mineral contributes towards the growth and development of your little one.

 - Calcium and phosphorous build bone strength, so that your baby has strong bones.